 The increase to the capacity cap was crucial to help the School realise its ambition to provide a consistent four-form entry through the junior and senior Schools, which will improve the parent and pupil experience by enhancing the teaching space available and widening the Curriculum.
 In order to justify the acceptability of the increase, it was crucial to ensure that a robust Travel Plan was submitted (in partnership with WSP) and that the proposals minimised any potential impact on neighbouring residents and the surrounding highway network.
 With regard to the built structures of Stage 1 and 2, we carefully advised on key matters such as design, retention of trees and protection of the amenity of neighbours during the construction phase.

-Planning permission was granted in November 2017 for 1,389sqm of high-quality temporary teaching accommodation and landscaping improvements across the School site, plus an increase in maximum pupil capacity.
+Planning permission was granted for 1,389sqm of high quality temporary teaching accommodation and landscaping improvements across the School site, plus an increase in maximum pupil capacity.
 Planning permission for the new Science, Music, Drama and Debating Centre was granted in September 2018.
 Once complete, the temporary teaching accommodation block will be removed.

 Click here to download project sheet.